syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-epub.md

 ---
 title: Converting Word document to EPUB | Syncfusion
-description: Converting Word document to EPUB using DocIO
+description: This section illustrates how to converting Word document to EPUB using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG